 1. Improved color contrast

-In the previous WordPress versions, you can’t add that much color variations and contrast to your blogs and pages.
-But this no going to be in latest version as the color contrast has been improved very much, so now you add more color contrast to your website and make it easy and attractive for the users.
+In the previous WordPress versions, you can’t add that many color variations and contrast to your blogs and pages.
+But this is not going to be in the latest version as the color contrast has been improved very much, so now you add more color contrast to your website and make it easy and attractive for the users.
 Many accessibility issues have also been fixed to improve the functionality of your WordPress site.